Zyrcant/zyrcant.github.io/content/publication/moore-identifying-2023/index.md

 publishDate: '2023-10-28T20:40:59.343820Z'
 publication_types:
 - paper-conference
-publication: '*To Appear in 2023 IEEE International Symposium on Mixed and Augmented Reality (ISMAR)*'
+publication: '*2023 IEEE International Symposium on Mixed and Augmented Reality (ISMAR)*'
 abstract: Recently, there has been much interest in using virtual reality (VR) tracking data to authenticate or identify users.
 Most prior research has relied on task-specific characteristics but newer studies have begun investigating task-agnostic, domain-specific